Flint Hill School: History

+20th century

 Flint Hill School was founded in 1956 by Don Niklason as the Flint Hill Preparatory School, a co-educational day school with 18 students in grades K–8.

 The school's origins date back to the state of Virginia's resistance to the Supreme Court of the United States' 1954 Brown v.
 Board of Education decision holding that racial segregation in public schools is unconstitutional.
 In 1956, the year of the school's founding, Virginia Senator Harry F. Byrd, Sr. declared a policy of Massive Resistance against compliance with Brown v.
 Board of Education, and the Virginia Assembly enacted the Stanley Plan, a package of thirteen statutes designed to ensure Virginia's public schools remained segregated.

-In 1959 the Fairfax County School Board approved tuition grants for 60 students to attend private schools and thereby avoid desegregated public schools.
+In 1959, the Fairfax County School Board approved tuition grants for 60 students to attend private schools and thereby avoid desegregated public schools.
 Of those initial grants, 44 went to students attending the Flint Hill School.
 Fairfax County Public School Assistant Superintendent George Pope remarked to the Washington Post, "We've just about put that school in business."

+In 2024, Head of School Patrick McHonett reflected on the school's past, saying, "Acknowledging that part of our history is essential to validating the impact it has had on our students, past and present. ...
+We need to own where we’ve been in order to recognize how far we’ve come, as well as chart a pathway forward."
+An annual event formerly called "Founder's Day" was renamed "Flint Hill Day" to celebrate the school's present and future.

-Students attended classes in the Miller House, an estate home belonging to the Francis Pickens Miller family.
-In 1986 Flint Hill purchased 13 acre of property several blocks away at the corner of Chain Bridge and Jermantown Road, and the Miller House was transported to the new campus, where it now serves as an administrative building.
+Originally, students attended classes in the Miller House, an estate home belonging to the Francis Pickens Miller family.
+In 1986, Flint Hill purchased 13 acre of property several blocks away at the corner of Chain Bridge and Jermantown Road, and the Miller House was transported to the new campus, where it now serves as an administrative building.

 In 1990, the new academic building was only partially finished and funding for its completion was in doubt.
 A group of educational and civic leaders from Northern Virginia led by John T. Hazel, Jr., then acquired the school and reorganized it as a nonprofit independent day school.

 The 1990–91 academic year began on the new campus with 65 faculty members and an enrollment of 425 students, in grades K–12.
 By the late 1990s, with more than 700 students, there was a need to expand.
-In 1998 Flint Hill acquired parcels of property totaling 30 acre within one mile of the existing campus.
+In 1998, Flint Hill acquired parcels of property totaling 30 acre within one mile of the existing campus.
 Groundbreaking took place for the Upper School Campus in summer 2000 and classes began there in September 2001.